magento/devdocs/guides/v2.0/install-gde/docker/docker-ref.md

 {% endcollapsibleh2 %}

 <div class="bs-callout bs-callout-info" markdown="1">
 When you run the installation script on Windows, an additional command window opens for Unison sync.
+You don't normally need to interact with this command window.

 Do not close the Unison sync window; otherwise, files you change won't be added to the Magento docroot.
 </div>